FCR

 Share Article:

-FCR (Frequency Containment Reserve) is a key component of the power system that plays a crucial role in managing frequency stability.
-It acts as the first line of defense against frequency deviations from the norm, which is particularly important in the context of increasing energy demand and changing energy generation conditions.
+FCR (Frequency Containment Reserve) is a key element of the power system that plays an important role in managing frequency stability.
+It acts as a first line of defence against frequency deviations from the norm, which is particularly important in the context of growing energy demand and changing energy generation conditions.

-FCR works to prevent further frequency deviations and stabilize it at a level close to its nominal value.
-All countries in the European transmission system (ENTSO-E) are required to maintain a designated amount of FCR, allowing for joint system stabilization.
+FCR works to stop the frequency from deviating further and stabilise it at a level close to the nominal value.
+All countries in the European transmission system (ENTSO-E) are required to maintain a certain amount of FCR, which allows for joint stabilisation of the system.

 Application

-FCR serves as the first line of defense for the power system against sudden frequency changes.
-It plays a vital role in ensuring the overall system's stability, preventing potential blackouts.
-FCR is an essential element of power system operation, supporting energy supply security and operational stability of the grid.
+FCR is the first line of defence for the power system before frequency deviations become critical.
+It plays a key role in ensuring the stability of the entire system, preventing potential blackouts.
+FCR is an indispensable element of the power system, supporting the security of energy supply and the operational stability of the grid.

 Mentioned in this article: